isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 curve for new CRCs less daunting.</p>
 <h4><strong>Beyond skin deep: understanding patients on a deeper level</strong></h4>
 <p>As a junior CRC, Qasrina was given the opportunity to work with various
-departments across the hospital from internal medicine to infectious diseases and the organ transplant unit.</p>
+departments across the hospital from internal medicine, infectious diseases, to the organ transplant unit.</p>
 <p>Over the past year, Qasrina has been managing a cross-sectional dermatology
 qualitative research study that focused on the care experience of over 1,000 patients who were being treated for their chronic eczema and psoriasis.</p>